And1F/CodeWars/0000_README.md

 <br>

 ### 0155_counting_dublicates.py
-Counts all characters that occur more than two times in a string. https://www.codewars.com/kata/54bf1c2cd5b56cc47f0007a1/train/python
+Counts all characters that occur more than two times in a string.<br>
+https://www.codewars.com/kata/54bf1c2cd5b56cc47f0007a1/train/python